xStarbound/xStarbound/doc/lua/scriptpane.md

+# `pane` in non-container panes

-These pane bindings are available to scripted interface panes and include functions not specifically related to widgets within the pane.
+These `pane` bindings are available to scripted interface panes and include functions not specifically related to widgets within the pane.

 ---